SciML/Surrogates.jl/docs/src/moe.md

 @show rbf_rmse, moe_rmse
 ```

-## Usage Notes - Example With Other Surrogates
+## Usage Notes: Example With Other Surrogates

 From the above example, simply change or add to the expert types: